-You may not have ever considered yourself a revolutionary, but if your family ever owned one of Chrysler’s first generation minivans, then you were part of an automotive revolution.
-Yes, the ubiquitous Chrysler Minivans – Plymouth Voyager and Dodge Caravan – that carried families on just about every conceivable family adventure, has been honored by the Historical Vehicle Association as one of America’s most historically significant vehicles.
+You may not have ever considered yourself a revolutionary, but if your family ever owned one of Chrysler’s first-generation minivans, then you were part of an automotive revolution.
+Yes, the ubiquitous Chrysler Minivan – Plymouth Voyager/Dodge Caravan – that carried families on just about every conceivable family adventure, has been honored by the Historic Vehicle Association as one of America’s most historically significant vehicles.
 With its car-like maneuverability, large interior capacity, and manageable exterior size, Chrysler’s Minivans sold faster than cheese at a mouse convention and revolutionized the American automobile industry by creating an entirely new vehicle category.

 A New Kind of Vehicle

 “It did change everything,” said Brandt Rosenbusch, Manager for Historical Services, FCA Vehicle Collection of Chrysler’s Minivan.
 “There was nothing like this when it first came out in 1983.
 It was radical for its time, really.”
 The creation of an entirely new kind of vehicle doesn’t happen very often and in the case of Chrysler’s Minivans, it’s very likely that only the stubbornness of a competing automotive executive made it happen at all.
 In the mid-seventies, the Chrysler design team began preliminary studies for a station wagon type of vehicle that was more compact than existing wagons, had a low, flat floor for easy entry and loading, was easier to drive with car-like ride and handling, and had reconfigurable seating, yet would fit in a standard-sized garage.
 Vans of the day were primarily for commercial entities and were considered to be too big and inefficient for everyday family use.